val100sw/elysim-market/README.md

-Update:  Tuesday 19 August 2025 link is operational
+Update:  23 August url is now operational and accessible